desiFish/Smart-Aquarium-V3.0/README.md

 > **Note**: Remove any conflicting libraries from your Arduino libraries folder before installation to avoid compilation errors.

+### Network Configuration
+> **Important**: Incorrect network configuration may result in connection issues.
+Consult your network administrator if unsure.

+### WiFi Credentials
+> **Note**: Ensure to update your WiFi credentials in the code before uploading to the NodeMCU.

 ## 🔧 Hardware Setup

 ### I2C Devices (DS3231 & OLED 128x64)